-Even with the comprehensive services like those provided by Cornerstones and its partners, the growing housing and economic security gap in our region threatens the vitality of all who live and work in our community.
+Advocacy is woven throughout our mission and history as an important component in achieving long-term, systemic changes.
+Even with comprehensive services like those provided by Cornerstones and its partners, the growing housing and economic security gap in our region, and inequities for people of color, threatens the vitality of all who live and work in our community.

 Following the announcement of an estimated $1.2 billion shortfall in revenue at the state level, there was deep concern that housing and human services would be targeted for cuts to reduce the shortfall.
 Last year, the General Assembly approved a $3 million increase to the Housing Trust Fund over the FY16-18 budget.
 Advocates spoke on behalf of defending these gains in the Virginia Housing Trust Fund, which provides critical support for the development, acquisition and preservation of affordable housing as well as accompanying support services.
 Consistent allocations over the past five years and the $3 million increase indicate support for these priorities from our elected officials and demonstrate our legislators’ understanding of the importance of affordable housing in the overall health of their districts.